Antipurity/conceptual/README.md

 All create/return pure objects.
 They parse to an act (of requesting items and creating the object); to access the used functions, use `(,)`, `({})`, `(→)`.

 	//Maybe they should *not* request items so eagerly, instead acting lazily?
+		//Well, if lazy things are entered into an on-idle list, then this has some performance merits…

 ```javascript
 print(1, 2, 2) // (1, 2, 2)